abemscac/pies-doc/docs/react/use-ref.md

 }
 ```

+:::caution

-Declaring a variable outside the component seems like a solution, but that'll actually make all instances of this component share the same value, which is not something we would like to see:
+While declaring a variable outside the component seems like a solution, that'll actually make all instances of this component share the same value, which is not something we would like to see:

 ```tsx showLineNumbers
 import { useEffect } from 'react'